 On a final note, give yourself a little bit of grace.
 Have patience with yourself, knowing that you can prepare all you want and still never feel truly ready.
 Remember, you haven’t done this before, and you just need to take it a day at a time.
 You’re going to mess up from time to time, and you’re going to be frustrated.
 However, you will soon discover that with some forethought and planning, the joy and happiness that a child can bring into a home is well worth it.

 This information is for educational purposes only and should not be considered specific tax advice.
-Always consult a qualified adviser regarding your personal situation.
+Always consult a qualified financial professional regarding your personal situation.